emvaugh2/Azure-Network-Engineer-Study-Notes/README.md

 **I'm going to also publicly document my notes for the Azure Network Engineer certification (AZ-700) exam.
 I'm currently applying for cloud engineer roles so I think this will augment my skills in the meantime.
 I definitely want to take this exam but I'll probably do that after I actually get the job.**

+## 03.14.2025
+**Today's Topic**
+* Design and implement hybrid networking
+________________________
+Design and implement Azure VPN Gateway

+The type of VPN you choose depends on the make and model of your VPN device and the kind of VPN connection you intend to create.
+Most likely it will be RouteBased.
+You'll need RouteBased for IKEv2.
+Your SKU affects the number of tunnels and throughput so keep that in mind.
+Remember, you can't change across generations.
+You'll have to delete your VPN and make a new one.
+A VNet can't be associated with more than one gateway.

+Each VPN Gateway requires a gateway subnet.
+It contains the IP addresses that the virtual network gateway VMs and services use.
+It has to be named `GatewaySubnet`.

+Next, create the local network gateway.
+This is the information for the on-prem VPN device.
+It can be either an PIP or an FQDN.
+You can also specificy with address prefix to route through the VPN gateway to the VPN device here.
+The address prefix here is the prefixes located in the on-prem network.
+You can also use BGP here to make it easier.
+If this is the case, then the minimum prefix you need to decalre is the host address of your BGP Peer IP address on your VPN device.

+Now, configure your on-prem VPN device.
+There's a list of devices that Azure works with.
+Search for this.
+You'll need to configure a shared key and the PIP of your VPN gateway in Azure.

+Now, you can actually create the connection between them.
+You'll need to name this connection, select the proper Connection type (such as S2S), and the enter the PSK.
+Finally, verify that everything is working.

+HA for VPN has the following options: VPN Gatway redundancy (active-standby), multiple on-prem VPN devices, active-actvie Azure VPN gateway, and combinations of all of these.

 ## 03.13.2025
 **Today's Topic**
 * Design and implement hybrid networking